Margie Minkler started getting hot flashes in her early 40s.

 There are many different types of receptors found on many different cells in your body.
 The type of receptor that Veozah binds to is called a “neurokinin 3” receptor.
 They’re found on brain cells in the hypothalamus, but some other cells throughout the body also have these types of receptors.

 Since scientists can’t always control exactly where a drug travels in your body, sometimes it finds receptors that it can bind to outside of the brain.
 For example, one organ that happens to have a lot of neurokinin 3 receptors is the liver.
 That’s why one potentially dangerous side effect of Veozah is liver damage.
+When the medication was first FDA approved, it contained a warning that some patients might experience elevated liver enzymes on blood tests, a sign of liver damage.

 On September 12, 2024, the FDA updated Veozah’s label to warn of the possibility of liver damage.
 It also recommends that healthcare providers conduct liver function tests more often than originally recommended.
 Initially, blood work was recommended every three months for the first nine months.
 Now, the FDA recommends providers check liver function once a month for the first two months, then transition to testing every three months.